brandonzx3/bbsc/README.md

 the live version off the app can be found [here](http://bbsc.herokuapp.com)

-for development launch the server file and browse to localhost:3000 by default
+for development launch the server file and browse to localhost the app will use port 3000 by default

 ## contribution